Heerozh/spectre/README.md

     For example, 2-for-1 split, to/form = 2, 1-for-15 Reverse Split, to/form = 0.6666...\
 **split_ratio_is_fraction:** If split ratio in csv is fraction string, like `1/3`, set to True.\
 **earliest_date:** Data before this date will not be read, save memory\
-**calender_asset:** asset name as trading calendar, like 'SPY', for clean up non-trading
+**calender_asset:** Asset name as trading calendar, like 'SPY', for clean up non-trading
     time data.\
+**align_by_time:** If True and `calender_asset` is not None, the index of datetime will be the same for all assets, if some assets have no data at that time, NaNs will be filled.
+The benefit is that the columns of data matrix in `CustomFactor.compute` will also be aligned.\
 **\*\*read_csv:** Parameters for all csv when calling `pd.read_csv`.
  `parse_dates` or `date_parser` is required.